High Power in a Small Package

 Complete functional test

-HASS (Highly Accelerated Stress Screening) to test each motor beyond its published specifications.
+HASS (Highly Accelerated Stress Screening) to test each industrial servo motor beyond its published specifications.

 Reliability That’s Backed Up Like No Other Servo Motor